Baikal BK-B vs Baikal Giant A900

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.

-Which is better for home mining, the Baikal BK-B or Baikal Giant A900?
+For mining at home, should I pick the Baikal BK-B or the Baikal Giant A900?

 The Baikal BK-B scores 34/100 on our Home Mining Score (vs 31/100 for the Baikal Giant A900).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.